Waste and recycling

 • 706.5 tonnes produced (30% recycled/ recovered)

-As with water, the production and disposal of waste is a relatively small proportion of the University’s scope 3 footprint, however the disposal of approximately 460 tonnes of waste (2021/22) per year is a potentially significant local environmental impact as identified through the University’s ISO system.
+As with water, the production and disposal of waste is a relatively small proportion of the University’s scope 3 footprint, however, the disposal of approximately 423 tonnes of waste (2023/24) per year is a potentially significant local environmental impact as identified through the University’s ISO system.

-The University has overachieved all waste targets in previous Environmental Plans and put in place many waste management procedures and controls including behaviour change campaigns, provision of segregated streams and diversion of all waste from landfill.
-It is felt that a move away from data driven targets and focus on achieving high level objectives would have a greater positive influence on the environmental impacts of waste management and any improvement in waste practices would have a positive impact on the Scope 3 emissions.
-In addition to applying procurement actions as outlined in this plan, which would reduce waste produced, long term waste targets are to achieve a 100% roll out of centralised recycling stations across campus by 2030, which should improve both segregation rates and waste produced, as well as reducing scope 3 emissions embedded within the waste management process.
-The success of these schemes will be measured in the data, but not driven by it.
+The University has overachieved previous waste targets historically and put in place many waste management procedures and controls including behaviour change campaigns, provision of segregated streams and diversion of all waste from landfill.
+This is an area of current regulatory change i.e. ‘Simpler Recycling’ roll out to businesses, requiring the separation of food and glass.
+It is felt that a move away from data driven targets with a focus on achieving high level objectives instead, would have a greater positive influence on the environmental impacts of waste management and any improvement in waste practices would have a positive impact on the Scope 3 emissions.
+In addition to applying procurement actions as outlined in this plan, which would reduce waste produced, centralised recycling stations are becoming standard across campus to support and comply with changing waste legislation, which should improve both segregation rates and waste produced, as well as reducing scope 3 emissions embedded within the waste management process.

 Objectives